-The Free Trade has a free jukebox & the best views of the River Tyne & its many bridges that anyone could wish for.
+It has a well better than average jukebox & the best views of the River Tyne & its many bridges that anyone could wish for.

 The FT is a proper summer pub with a big grassy seated outside bit & it’s also a winter pub, once Autumn comes, the dark nights draw in & they get the real fires going.